dmytro-parfenov/ngx-drag-resize/projects/ngx-drag-resize/README.md

 # ngx-drag-resize

-The library provides opportunity to use drag and resize functionality on HTML element.
+The Angular library provides opportunity to use drag and resize functionality on HTML element.

 [Demo](https://dmytro-parfenov.github.io/ngx-drag-resize-demo/)

-## Support

- - Angular 11.0.1 and above

 ## Install